e0958902/tp/docs/DeveloperGuide.md

 An `Argument` object consists of the following:
 1. `name`: Name of the argument, uses enum type `ArgumentName` as this value is used by `ArgumentParser` as well
 2. `flag`: Takes the form of `-*` where `*` represents any number of alphabetic characters
-3. `prompt`: Used within the guided prompt system
-4. `help`: Used in printing help message to provide user with the usage for the argument
+3. `help`: Used in printing help message to provide user with the usage for the argument
-5. `isOptional`: A `boolean` value to specify whether this argument is optional or not.
+4. `isOptional`: A `boolean` value to specify whether this argument is optional or not.
 This value is utilised by the `ArgumentParser` to determine whether the argument is required, and will throw a `ArgumentNotFound` exception if this argument is required but not found in user specified argument string.
-6. `hasValue`: A `boolean` value to specify whether this argument has a corresponding value tied to it.
+5. `hasValue`: A `boolean` value to specify whether this argument has a corresponding value tied to it.
 `ArgumentParser` requires this to know whether to take the value specified by the user.

 Additional information regarding the `ArgumentName` enum: